epiecs/dotfiles/README.md

     - Login to obsidian
     - Install printer(s)
     - Disable private mac on wifi where needed
+    - Set/check your hostname

 ## Handy functions

+### Apps that use the built in mac preferences

 App settings can be found in `~/Library/Preferences`.
 You can export them (example alttab):